ignaciolinari/beyond-the-cutoff/docs/reports/six_condition_experiment_results.md

 **Method:** Interleaved evaluation with multi-dimensional scoring **Dataset:** 154 scientific Q&A pairs from papers published after model training cutoff

+> ⚠️ **Scope Limitation**: These results apply to **Qwen 2.5 0.5B** only.
+Larger models with more parameter capacity may show different patterns, particularly for fine-tuning benefits.
+See [Scaling Guide](../scaling/README.md) for testing with larger models.

 ---

 ## Executive Summary